 Don't Resist AI.
 But Don't Forget Your Hands and Eye Still Matter

-AI, UI Design, Claude Code, Claude -> Figma, Paper, Pencil
+AI, UI Design, Claude Code, Claude to Figma, Paper, Pencil

 2026 is shaping up to be really interesting.
 More new tools are embracing AI, like Pencil, Paper.
 Designers are exploring new ways of designing by prompting, whether that's typing or even using voice as an option, now that Claude Code has a voice mode.